 The effective date of the amendments was not yet decided by IASB, however early application is permitted and must be disclosed.
 The amendments clarify that a full gain or loss is recognized when a transfer to an associate or joint venture involves a business as defined in IFRS 3.
 Any gain or loss resulting from the sale or contribution of assets that does not constitute a business, however, is recognized only to the extent of unrelated investors' interests in the associate or joint venture.

 The amendments must be applied prospectively.

-Management has assessed that the adoption of these amendments will not have a significant impact on the financial statements when applied for first time.
+Management has assessed that the adoption of these amendments do not have a significant impact on the financial statements.